DannyBen/repli/README.md

 ## Concept

 1. You create a YAML file based on Replicate examples (`repli templates new google/nano-banana`)
-2. You edit the YAML file with the API options.
+2. You edit the YAML file to configure API options.
 3. You run repli to call the API and save the output (`repli get`).

 File uploads are handled automatically.
+Local files specified in angled brackets (e.g., `<sample.png>`) are uploaded to Replicate before the API call.

 ## Installation

-Soon
+Installation instructions will be provided here.

 ## Quick Start

-Download your first template.
-This command uses the Replicate API to obtain the example for a given model, and creates a YAML template in the templates directory.
+Get your first template.
+This command fetches an example for a given model from the Replicate API and creates a YAML template in the templates directory.

 ```bash
 repli templates new black-forest-labs/flux-schnell